Nelsoncrasta/MARKETING-CAMPAIGN-ANALYSIS-BY-SQL/README.md

 This project is to demostrate my SQL knowledge, i will be solving some business problems and give some insight at the end of it based on some queries output.

-i will be using MySQL for this project.
+I will be using MySQL for this project.

 ## Objectives